 It is easier to look at the annual average in a place like Utah (over the average kilowatt usage per day) because of the dramatic usage peaks in summer and winter.

-Strong spring and summer months can produce enough power to provide energy credits that can be redeemed in the winter months with less solar hours.
+Strong spring and summer months can produce enough power to provide energy credits that can be redeemed in the winter months with fewer solar hours.

 Additionally, the EIA estimates that air conditioning was the single largest use of electricity by the U.S. residential sector in 2015, followed by space heating, water heating and lighting.

 The combined use by clothes washers and dryers, computers and related equipment, dishwashers, small appliances, and other electrical equipment was about 40 percent of total U.S. residential sector electricity use.

 You can learn more about Utah’s energy profile by checking out Southwest Energy Efficiency Project’s Utah Energy Fact Sheet.
 Becoming familiar with your own energy profile is the beginning of being more energy-efficient.